 The Meadow trail in Summerhaven is a really unique option as this high altitude trek takes you through strands of gorgeous pine trees.
 Gorgeous mountain vistas are accessible via several overlooks.
 Sadly, some of the trees are burned as a result of several wildfires over the past few years.
 Located on the base of Mt Lemmon (one of Arizona’s Sky Islands), temps along the Meadow trail are typically 20 degrees cooler than Tucson during the brutal summer months.
 Obviously, this is a drastic difference when temps climb past the 100 degree mark on a daily basis for months on end in the Sonoran desert.

 To access the trail, you will need to venture out of the city a bit.
 The drive up the 27 mile long Mt Lemmon Scenic Byway is gorgeous as well with diverse scenery ranging from Saguaro cacti, to ancient hoodoos, to towering pine and aspen forests.
 Make a whole day out of this one by combining this hike with a scenic chairlift ride at the ski resort and lunch at the Iron Door restaurant.

 11. Mica View trail at Saguaro East

 Location: 3693 South Old Spanish Trail Tucson, AZ 85730-5601

-*Admission is $15 and includes entry to both parks for 7 days
+*Admission is $25 and includes entry to both park entrances for 7 days

-The Mica trail is a great place to start.
-This 1 mile out-and-back takes you through an amazing variety of cacti, making it the perfect trail for new visitors.
+The Mica trail is a great place to start your journey at Saguaro National Park.
+This 1 mile out-and-back trail takes you through an amazing variety of cacti, making it the perfect trail for new visitors.
 You will also find an excellent visitor’s center and interesting ongoing programs like “how to harvest water from a cactus.”
-These events are really fantastic if you happen to be in town.
-Check out the 2018 calendar of special events.
+Attending one of these events is a really unique opportunity if you are lucky enough to be in town at the right time.
+Check out the calendar of special events.